 Some of the other fictitious functions that OpSec billed for was acquiring evidence sufficient to open criminal investigations, secure indictments, and support on-going litigation.
 To that end, OpSec claimed to have assembled teams in Texas, Georgia, Pennsylvania, and Nevada, which provided an “Election Integrity Hotline,” and claimed to have “the arduous task of vetting the information received”.
 It goes without saying that despite the millions of dollars that they siphoned from donors, none of these projects amounted to even one successful lawsuit or prosecution.

 It’s noteworthy that TTV paid OpSec about $750K to perform voter analysis in 2020.
 But OpSec, beside TTV has no known customers or real digital footprint beyond incorporation records.
-It goes without saying that the massive OpSec contract wasn’t reported as an expense on TTV’s 2020 tax return.
+Not surprisingly, the massive OpSec contract wasn’t reported as an expense on TTV’s 2020 tax return.

 Another financial anomaly is that TTV gave a $500K retainer to Bopp’s (an old Bush and Romney crony) law firm to lead the prosecution of the 2020 election fraud cases.
 Bopp ended-up only filing four of the seven lawsuits TTV committed to Eshelman as part of his 2.5 million donation.
 All four lawsuits were then voluntarily dismissed less than a week after filing (likely to avoid discovery and frivolous lawsuit claims).